payfazz/docker-sh/DOCS.md

 - `pre_pull`
 - `post_pull`

-Some variable will be defined before execute your spec file:
+Some variable will be defined before execute your spec file (do not edit these var):
 - `$dir`,
   The directory path contain the spec file.
 - `$file`,